-An important issue in the "lean versus clean" debate remains unresolved: what should a central bank do when different macroeconomic indicators are suggesting different policy actions?
+An important unresolved issue in the "lean versus clean" debate is what a central bank should do when different macroeconomic indicators are suggesting different policy actions.
 For example, suppose that the "price stability" indicators suggest there is little threat of higher inflation in the near future; in this case, the likely policy action by the central bank would be to leave its policy interest rate unchanged.
-However, suppose at the same time some selection of "financial stability" indicators suggests an unhealthy buildup of financial excess, thus indicating a need to "lean" by increasing the policy interest rate.
-Should monetary policy be driven by its concern to maintain financial stability even though it may be deviating from its inflation target?
+However, suppose at the same time some selection of "financial stability" indicators suggests an unhealthy build-up of financial excess, thus indicating a need to "lean" by increasing the policy interest rate.
+Should monetary policy be dominated by its concern to maintain financial stability even though it may be deviating from its inflation target?
 Or should it focus on the inflation target and let the financial excesses follow their own path?
 Since central banks have but a single instrument, and sustained inflation appears to be determined fundamentally by monetary policy, the possible divergence of these two sets of indicators suggests the need for additional policy instruments.
+This brings us to the second and perhaps more complex challenge for Canadian monetary policy.